 - Use Flex Shaft attachment when carving.
 This attachment is perfect and we can say that it is really a must-have, because with it you will avoid holding the tool in your hands all the time which gives you versatility.
-Also, this attachment is great when you are doing the detailed work, and you will do a lot of details when carving.
+Also, this attachment is great when you are doing detailed work, and you will do a lot of details when carving.

-- Always do double check when you finish your carving job.
+- Always do a double check when you finish your carving job.
 You may find pencil lines that may have not been carved away.
 Simply erase them.
 You should also clean your work from dust.
 You can do it with any brush that you have.

 - Always sand rough edges.
 It is always nicer to see nice and smooth edges.

 - Always protect your woodcarving design.
-In this way you are protecting your masterpiece to over the years to come.
+In this way, you are protecting your masterpiece to over the years to come.
 You can also paint it to add interest.
-You can add protective layer to your project as urethane, varnish, shellac, wax, or oil finish either you are painting it first or simply protecting it.
+You can add a protective layer to your project as urethane, varnish, shellac, wax, or oil finish either you are painting it first or simply protecting it.